extremerehman/ScrappedData/scraped_content/Drop in App Open Rate of Instagram.md

 ---

-#### Share this post

-# Drop in App Open Rate of Instagram - Product Execution

-### You are the product manager for Instagram App.
-You see there is a 15% drop in the App Open Rate.
-Find the Root Cause and Tell us what could have happened.

-#### Share this post

 ### Problem Statement:

 You are the Product Manager for Instagram App.
 You see there is a 15% drop in the App Open Rate.
 Do a Root Cause Analysis and Tell us what could have happened  in order to devise appropriate solutions.